kvalle/greetr/blogpost.md

 ### Configuring Apache

-Finally, we need to configure Apache itself, by adding a [virtualhost configuration](http://httpd.apache.org/docs/2.2/vhosts/) for Greetr.
+At lsta, we need to configure Apache itself, by adding a [virtualhost configuration](http://httpd.apache.org/docs/2.2/vhosts/) for Greetr.

 The example project contains the configuration you need.
-Simply copy `greetr.vhost` to Apaches site configuration folder:
+Simply copy `greetr.vhost` to the Apache site configuration folder:

 ```bash
 $ sudo cp greetr.vhost /etc/apache2/sites-available/greetr